ParadauxIO/ParadauxIO/README.md

 ### Hi there!
-I'm [Rían](https://paradaux.io), a 22-year-old Software Developer from Ireland!
+I'm [Rían](https://paradaux.io), a 23-year-old Software Developer from Ireland!

 🪪 A few points about me:

-1. I'm currently a Software Engineer at JPMorganChase in Securities Services Technology where I work with Java, React & AWS.
+1. I'm currently a Software Engineer in Security Services Technology, implementing AI Usecases across Fund Services
 2. I have a degree in [Computer Science, Linguistics and French](https://www.tcd.ie/courses/undergraduate/courses/computer-science-linguistics-and-a-language/) from Trinity College, Dublin
-3. I consult on the development of speech technology for the Irish language for the [ABAIR](https://abair.ie) project.
-4. I'm constantly hacking away on side-projects, and open-source things in the background :) If you have ideas, reach out!
+3. I'm AWS and Terraform certified at Associate level.

 🔭 I’m currently working on:

 > This is a mixture of **personal** and **professional** projects.
 I always like to keep busy — what I'm working on is always changing.
-  - Hashicorp Terraform Certified: Associate Certification
   - Certified Kubernetes Application Developer (CKAD)

 🌱 I’m currently learning: